 With the imminent arrival of his version of, I thought it was time to examine the work of a true genius of modern cinema – DAVID FINCHER.

-From Se7en to, from The Game to Panic Room, from Zodiac to , here is a truly gifted film maker at work.
-Even Alien 3, his debut feature, was told with his trademark visual flair and dynamic story-telling drive.
-So what if people didn’t think it kicked as much arse as‘s Aliens, or the seminal first movie, it was a whole different tone.
+FINCHER’s debut feature in 1992 was Alien 3.
+It was told with his now trademark visual flair and dynamic story-telling drive.
+So what if people didn’t think it kicked as much arse as‘s Aliens, or the seminal first movie, it was a whole different tone!

-Plus, after the success of working alongside the terrific Aaron Sorkin on(which I’m sorry, should have won ‘Best Picture’), he is working with another great wordsmith on this project, Steven Zaillian – the superb screenwriter responsible for amongst others Schindler’s List, Clear and Present Danger, American Gangster, Gangs of New York and Moneyball.
-Add to that, the dynamic casting of Daniel Craig and (startling in the opening scene of The Social Network and already drawing huge praise for her portrayal of Lisbeth), alongside support to die for – Christopher Plummer, Stellan Skarsgard, Robin Wright, Steven Berkoff, Goran Visnjic – we have everything in place for a real cinematic event.
+Plus, after the success of working alongside the incomparable Aaron Sorkin on Moneyball.
+Add to that, the dynamic casting of Daniel Craig and (startling in the opening scene of The Social Network and already drawing huge praise for her portrayal of Lisbeth), alongside support to die for – Christopher Plummer, Stellan Skarsgard, Robin Wright, Steven Berkoff, Goran Visnjic – we have everything in place for a real Fincher cinematic event.(which I’m sorry just to go back to, should have won ‘Best Picture’), he is working with another great wordsmith on this project, Steven Zaillian – the superb screenwriter responsible for amongst others Schindler’s List, Clear and Present Danger, American Gangster, Gangs of New York and